Royal wedding venue steeped in British history

 The chapel was radically rebuilt between 1475 and 1528 into the grand feat of Gothic architecture seen today.

-Its fan-vaulted ceiling, intricately-carved stonework and stained glass windows make it one of the finest examples of its kind in England.
+Its fan-vaulted ceiling, intricately-carved stonework, carved oak stalls and stained glass windows make it one of the finest examples of its kind in England.

 King Edward III's sword, 2.03 metres (six feet and eight inches) long, hangs in one of the aisles.